Two Weeks in Vietnam : Perfect Itinerary for an Epic First-Time Trip

 Your cruise will return you to Hanoi; if you would prefer to return to the airport they can arrange this.

 Top Tip : We spent the night at a airport hotel and it was a bit sad to end of our amazing Vietnam Tour this way.
-Hanoi Centre is not that far from the airport so spend your last night in the Old Quarter!
+Hanoi Centre is not that far from the airport so spend your last night in the Old Quarter and take a taxi in the morning.

 Alternatives For Your 2 Weeks